kylefmohr/pysky/README.md

 # pysky
-A Bluesky API library with database backing that enables some quality of life features:
+A simple Bluesky API library backed by a database to enable some quality of life features:

 * Automatic session caching/refreshing
 * Cursor management - cache the last cursor returned from an endpoint that returns one (such as chat.bsky.convo.getLog) and automatically pass it to the next call to that API, ensuring that all objects are returned and that each object is only returned once